-Born in Bogotá, Colombia, eclectic drummer Nicko Guerrero with a range of ensembles in several styles, including pop, rock, jazz, latin and colombian music.
-As an in-demand session player, he has worked and collaborated in several singles, studio albums, and live sessions with a variety of artists from the USA, Mexico, and Colombia.
+Born in Bogotá, Colombia, eclectic drummer Nicko Guerrero with a range of ensembles in several styles, including pop, rock, jazz, and latin music.
+As an in-demand session player, he has worked and collaborated in several singles, studio albums, tv shows, and live sessions with a variety of artists from the USA, Mexico, and Colombia.
 The list includes Grammy® award winner Luciana Souza and the most famous popular colombian singer nowdays Paola Jara.
-He also has toured internationally, including performances in México (2016), Argentina (2016), and the Dominican Republic (2018).
-The list includes Grammy® award winner Luciana Souza, Multi-Grammy® award artists Joe Lovano, Danilo Perez, and Dave Liebman, Latin Grammy® award winner piano player Jesús Molina and Latin Grammy® nominated singer Gabriela Soto.
+He also has toured internationally, including performances in United States, México, Argentina, Perú, and the Dominican Republic.

-Nicko leads his own music project.
-His first original EP called "Pura Bulla" is expected to come out during the summer of 2020.
-"Pura Bulla mixes" original and traditional Bullerengue compositions with jazz, with an extraordinary ensemble that includes musicians from Italy, Philippines, Greece, Palestine, United States, India, and Venezuela.
+Nicko leads his own music project, called "Pura Bulla" that mixes original and traditional Bullerengue compositions with jazz, with an extraordinary and exotic ensemble that includes musicians from Italy, Philippines, Greece, Palestine, United States, India, and Venezuela.

-Guerrero began studying drums at the age of 16 and has since earned scholarships at several institutions, including the Souza Lima Conservatory in Brazil, and the Caribbean Arts Conservatory in Puerto Rico.
+Guerrero began studying drums at the age of 16 and since then he has earned scholarships at several institutions, including the Souza Lima Conservatory in Brazil, and the Caribbean Arts Conservatory in Puerto Rico.
 He also received a MACMEX Scholarship Award for an internship in Mexico at the Autonomous University of Sinaloa.
 He earned a bachelor’s degree in music education.

 As an educator, he has taught in several private schools of music and given teaching of traditional music, jazz, and performance.
-Guerrero has conducted drum workshops at FLADEM (Latin American Congress of Music Education), in Mexico and Costa Rica, at FEDUJAZZ in the Dominican Republic, and Colombia.
+Guerrero has conducted drum workshops and music conferences in Mexico, Costa Rica, Dominican Republic, and Colombia.
 Currently he is an Associate Professor at the Berklee International Network (BIN) - EMMAT (Escuela de música, medios y tecnología).